peddaahh/kasm-workspace-images/README.md

 }
 ```

-To enable persistant storage, put something like the following path into persistant storeage path:
+To enable persistant storage, put something like the following path into persistant storage path:
 ```
 /mnt/kasm_profiles/{image_id}/{username}
 ```